KT313/bubbles/README.md

 Bubble_2 -- 32 --> |                                |  -- 32 -->  (one of the inputs of Bubble_2 next tick)
 Bubble_3 -- 32 -->/                                  \ -- 32 -->  (one of the inputs of Bubble_3 next tick)
 ```

+input size to system: 32
+-> conversion to tensor
+-> expansion to fit base_bubble (bubble_0) input by filling missing values with 0
+new size: (4, 32)
+create storage tensor of size (4, 4, 32) (from 4 bubbles, to 4 bubbles, connection size 32) filled with 0s

+first tick:
+Bubble_0 takes (4, 32) input, gives (4, 32) output
+output stored in storage tensor at (0) (since from Bubble_0)

+second to last tick:
+each bubble gets the content of storage_tensor(:, bubble_id, :) (all outputs directed to this bubble)
+-> processes content
+-> output gets stored in storage_tensor(bubble_id)

+after last tick:
+output = storage_tensor(0, 0, :) (size 32)
+-> conversion into output_size with a simple OutputBaseModel
+-> transformed from 32 into 1, 16 or whatever you set output_size to when creating System()

+done.

 ##### Advantages: